zacharygin/hazelnuts/README.md

 File is structured by directory and goes through several of the relevant files.
+Also I'm realizing that my scraping scripts are kinda all over the place. sorry

 Hazelnut-insurance